pandora-mccme/hdbmonitor/README.md

 ### Attribution.

 This tool was initially written for HyperMath team at Moscow Center for Continuous Mathematical Education.
-Due to this reason it has been transferred to public space of the organization.
-Systems maintaning there include https://7.math.ru, https://mathtraining.ru and several services for developing interactive texts in school-level mathematics.

-Code ownership and authorship are my own.

 **_Issues and pull requests are welcome._**